lijiang1999/polygenic-risk-score-predicting-post-stroke-mortality/README.md

 # polygenic risk score predicting post stroke mortality

-##### The following manuscript was poster presented at ASHG2021 and has been submitted for a peer-review.
+##### The following manuscript will be poster presented at ASHG2021 and has been submitted for a peer-review.
 ## Predicting Mortality Among Ischemic Stroke Patients Using Pathways-Derived Polygenic Risk Scores
-### Jiang Li, Durgesh P. Chaudhary, Christoph J Griessenauer, Regeneron Genetics Center, Ramin Zand, Vida Abedi
+### Jiang Li, Durgesh Chaudhary, Christoph J Griessenauer, David J Carey, Regeneron Genetics Center, Ramin Zand, Vida Abedi
 #### Geisinger Healthscare System

 #### Objective: Our previous study identified pathway-specific polygenic risk scores (PRSs) associated with ischemic stroke (IS).
 We aim to determine whether IS-related PRSs are also associated with and further predict 3-year all-cause mortality.